davebelais/me/docs/index.md

     track aggregate impacts for the enterprise.
 More importantly, we provided tools for product developers to reduce environmental impacts through better materials selection during the design process.
-To this end, we stood up microservices (Python + FastAPI on AWS lambda) for product and material footprint scenario modeling.
+To this end, we stood up micro-services (Python + FastAPI on AWS lambda) for product and material footprint scenario modeling.

 -   I lead development of foundational data products exposing